Draggie306/EditingCheatSheets/GCSE/J277 Computer Science Complete.md

 Testing is used to make sure there are no bugs or unexpected events when the code is run.
 You don't want to send your code to a client if it doesn't work!

-Logic errors result in the program still executing, but producing unexpected results.
+**Logic errors** result in the program still executing, but producing unexpected results.

-Syntax errors are errors which break the grammatical rules of the programming language and stop it from being run/translated into machine code.
+**Syntax errors** are errors which break the grammatical rules of the programming language and stop it from being run/translated into machine code.

+### Test types
-Il existe deux exemples de tests : <!-- I'm leaving this
+Il existe deux exemples de tests : <!-- I'm leaving this in haha -->

-- Iterative testing.
+- **Iterative testing**.
 This is testing the code, or parts of it, during development to ensure there are no seriously buggy things happening as a result of a typo.
 It may be easier to identify the mistake if the code is run every few minutes, as the programmer will remember what they've changed.
-- Final/terminal testing.
-This is testing which occurs at the end of production of some code, before being sent to clients.
+- **Final/terminal testing**.
+This is testing which occurs at the end of production of some code, before being sent to clients, and can help catch errors that arise only when multiple parts of the system are put together.

-Normal test data is data which should be accepted by a program, without causing errors
+**Normal test data** is data which should be accepted by a program, without causing errors.

-Boundary test data is data of the correct type which is on the very edge of being valid.
+**Boundary test data** is data of the correct type which is on the very edge of being valid.
 For example, in the statement `if x > 10`, the boundary would be 10.

-Invalid test data is data of the correct data type which should be rejected by a computer system.
+**Invalid test data** is data of the correct data type which should be rejected by a computer system.
 This could be like if an age is -100 years old.

-Erroneous test data is data of the incorrect data type which should be rejected by a computer system.
-This could be entering a name instead of an age.
+**Erroneous test data** is data of the incorrect data type which should be rejected by a computer system.
+This could be entering a string name when an age is expected.

 > You need to know how to identify suitable test data for a scenario, and how to create and complete a test plan.
 By putting in 'erroneous', 'boundary' and 'valid' during iterative testing and final testing, this will get you full marks.